Recoverability of Ancestral Recombination Graph Topologies: Supplementary Material

 The computation time can be estimated using simple reasoning, despite some of the recursions looking quite complex.
 If a quantity is recursively defined using $k$ integer arguments, and evaluation of the quantity for fixed values of the $k$ arguments $(m_1,m_2,..,m_k)$ needs evaluation of some function $g(m_1,m_2,..,m_k)$, then two questions need to be considered: how many different arguments are there, and for each, what is $g$?
-Suppose we have a lower triangular matrix in $k$ dimensions, and for each argument we need to evaluate all arguments smaller in each argument, then computation time will grow as $k^2$’th power.
-If we only need to refer to arguments smaller by a constant number, then it grows as $k$’th power.
+Suppose we have a lower triangular matrix in $k$ dimensions, and for each argument we need to evaluate all smaller arguments, then computation time will grow like $k^2$-th power.
+If we only need to refer to arguments smaller by a constant number, then it grows like $k$-th power.

 The computation time needed to evaluate these recursions is of the order of $n_0 \cdot n^2 \cdot R^{17}$ where $R$ is the total number of recombinations in the history.
 This quickly becomes unfeasibly large, but the restriction can be exploited to significantly reduce the computation time.
-If $\mathcal{B}(r)$ is the number of tuples of eight non-negative integers that sum to $r$, then $\mathcal{B}(1,2,3,4,5)= (8,36,120,330,792)$, a major decrease from $r^{17}$.
-Exploiting this gives a reduced computational time of the order of $n_0 \cdot n^2 \cdot \mathcal{B}(R)^2$.
+If $\mathcal{B}(R)$ is the number of tuples of eight non-negative integers that sum to $R$, then $\mathcal{B}(1,2,3,4,5)= (9,45,165,495,1287)$.
+Exploiting this gives a reduced computational time of the order of $n_0 \cdot n^2 \cdot \mathcal{B}(R)^2$, a major decrease from $R^{17}$.